-Maxine’s, made specifically as a female alternative to the ultra-popular Max’s brand, have made the perfect guilt-free snack.
-With as little as 124 clean calories each bar (15g of which are protein) this bar will be sure to not make too big of a dent in your daily calorie intake.
-With a tiny 3.5g of carbs (only 1.5g of which are sugar) this bar won’t in any way impede on a carb-cutting diet.
+Maxine’s, made specifically as a female alternative to the ultra-popular Max’s brand, has made the perfect guilt-free snack.
+With as little as 124 clean calories in each bar (15g of which are protein) this bar will be sure to not make too big of a dent in your daily calorie intake.
+With a tiny 3.5g of carbs (only 1.5g of which are sugar), this bar won’t in any way impede a carb-cutting diet.

 4. Lenny & Larry’s Cookies

-These days, the word diet isn’t as simple as referring to low calorie or high calorie.
+These days, the word diet isn’t as simple as referring to low calories or high calories.
 Heck, it isn’t even as simple as low carbs, high carbs, low fat, high fat, high...well you get the picture.
-Now, with people much more aware of how their bodies work, thus being much more aware of allergies or just simply what makes their body function the best, we now have gluten free diets, lactose free diets and more.
+Now, with people much more aware of how their bodies work, thus being much more aware of allergies or just simply what makes their body function the best, we now have gluten-free diets, lactose-free diets and more.

-However, possibly the most highlighted as of late, whether it be due to what works best for your body or simply your beliefs, has to be the vegan diet, and just like the others, it will mean alot more attention needing to be given to labels and packaging.
-Luckily, I’m including a vegan specific option here for your convenience, Lenny & Larry’s Cookies.
+However, possibly the most highlighted as of late, whether it be due to what works best for your body or simply your beliefs, has to be the vegan diet and just like the others, it will mean a lot more attention needs to be given to labels and packaging.
+Luckily, I’m including a vegan-specific option here for your convenience, Lenny & Larry’s Cookies.

-Now, on that, although containing protein they are definitely not the most healthy, or diet friendly option.
-Each serving contains 200 calories, 32g of which being carbohydrates (with 13g of that being sugar) and 8g of protein, meaning both the sugar and carbs outweigh the protein by a considerable amount.
+Now, on that, although containing protein they are definitely not the most healthy, or diet-friendly option.
+Each serving contains 200 calories, 32g of which are carbohydrates (with 13g of that being sugar) and 8g of protein, meaning both the sugar and carbs outweigh the protein by a considerable amount.
 It may also be worth me pointing out that their “serving” is only half a cookie, so if you’re planning on consuming the whole cookie, double all those numbers above.

-On the bright side, Lenny & Larry’s clearly label their product as vegan friendly with no dairy or egg products, and they taste pretty good too.
+On the bright side, Lenny & Larry’s clearly labelled their product as vegan-friendly with no dairy or egg products, and they taste pretty good too.

 5. Max’s Muscle Meal Cookies

-This single cookie has 377 calories, with 40g of glycogen restoring carbohydrates, as well as 24g of protein which includes an added amount of BCAA’s at a 1:1:1 ratio.
-This protein cookie is the snack of snacks for those looking to get a quick fix after a grueling, muscle-tearing session.
+This single cookie has 377 calories, with 40g of glycogen-restoring carbohydrates, as well as 24g of protein which includes an added amount of BCAA’s at a 1:1:1 ratio.
+This protein cookie is a snack of snacks for those looking to get a quick fix after a gruelling, muscle-tearing session.

 So there you have it, 5 very different snacks for very different people with very different goals and lifestyles.
-If none of these fit your bill, I will be sure to include a few notable mentions below for a wider range of options.
+All have a specific purpose, are convenient, are a healthy snacking alternative plus taste great.
+Hope you enjoyed the read.